Dave Spooner, Manchester

 Jess Whelligan, London

 Jess Whelligan was a full-time staff member of GLI in 2013-17, delivering education and research programmes with informal transport workers’ organisations in Nairobi, Kampala, Kathmandu, Phnom Penh, and Manila.
-Now working for GLI part-time, she is a PhD candidate studying the impact of transport infrastructure programmes on the informal transport workforce under an ESRC Collaborative Studentship at the School of African & Oriental Studies, University of London, in partnership with the International Transport Workers’ Federation.
+A co-Director of GLI Manchester, she is now on sabbatical and is a PhD candidate studying the impact of transport infrastructure programmes on the informal transport workforce in Mexico City under an ESRC Collaborative Studentship at SOAS, University of London, in partnership with the International Transport Workers’ Federation.

 John Mark Mwanika is the Programmes Officer for the Amalgamated Transport & General Workers Union (ATGWU) in Uganda and Chair of the Urban Transport Committee of the International Transport Workers’ Federation (ITF).
 He has many years’ experience of research, education and organising in the national and international transport industry, particularly in informal transport, including responsibility for the GLI ‘mentor union’ programme in East Africa.
-He was the GLI Research Coordinator for the Nairobi BRT Labour Impact Assessment and the Assessment of the Market Structure of the Paratransit Industry in Kampala.
+He was the GLI Research Coordinator for the Nairobi BRT Labour Impact Assessment, the Assessment of the Market Structure of the Paratransit Industry in Kampala and the Abidjan BRT Labour Impact Assessment.

 Informal Transport Team